A day in the life of an embalmer

 I was chuffed to bits!
 I got an International award and a cheque from the Trustees.
 I was so grateful.

 What does your typical day at work look like?

 Firstly, I collect all my case reports.
-Then, I print out 3-4 days of transfer sheets which help prioritise my work load.
-I perform a fridge check, to see which of the deceased are in our care.
-I then undergo the embalming procedures; I wash, shave, apply make up, clean and prepare bodies.
+Then, I print out 3-4 days of transfer sheets which help prioritise my workload.
+I perform a fridge check, to see who is in our care.
+I then undergo the embalming procedures; I wash, shave, apply makeup, clean and prepare bodies.
 At the end of each day, I clean the embalming suite and my instruments.